Hexahedral Metrics

 -h, --help Print help

-automesh implements the following hexahedral element quality metrics defined in the Verdict report.1
+automesh implements the following hexahedral element quality metrics1:

 - Maximum edge ratio